Dr. Mark Rogers

 Since retiring, he now teaches private lessons to low brass students in NEISD.
 Mr. Goforth has two children, a daughter Barbara who lives and works as an RN in Seattle and a son Wesley who just graduated from UTSA with a degree in Music Education and is member of the Heart of Texas Band.
 Concert Band.
 In his free time he enjoys playing golf and traveling around the United States in their RV.

-Former Associate Conductor
+Associate Conductor Emeritus

 Mike Olson is retired after 39 years as a Texas band director.
 He earned his BM and MM degrees from North Texas State University in Denton, Texas.
 Mike is a Past President of Texas Bandmasters Association and a member of Phi Beta Mu, Phi Mu Alpha, TBA, TMEA, and TMAA.
 Mr. Olson has been on the UIL Advisory Board, TMEA Region Band Chairman, UIL Delius Award Nominee and in Who’s Who of American Teachers.